Edward D. Hoch

 "The Starkworth Atrocity" (1998) is most notable for the strange events that happen in its early stages.
 The story oddly echoes the approaches used by the contemporary science fiction and avant-garde author, J. G. Ballard.
 I have no idea if Hoch has ever even read Ballard, or whether the similarities are coincidences.
 As in Ballard, the tale contains a horrifying, disaster-like crime, one that surrealistically mirrors modern day political traumas.
 The tale also echoes Ballard's concern with the media, with TV journalists among the characters in the tale.
 It is also set in Ballard's Britain.
 The title recalls Ballard's collection, The Atrocity Exhibition.

 I like Ben Snow very much as a character.
-But the first seven of these tales, written in the early 1960's, are generally weak.
-The last seven tales, written after Hoch resumed the series in 1984, are much better, and so are several of the subsequent tales in the series, which Hoch has continued to the present day.
+But the first seven of the stories in The Ripper of Storyville and Other Ben Snow Tales, written in the early 1960's, are generally weak.
+The last seven tales, written after Hoch resumed the series in 1984, are much better, and so are many of the subsequent tales in the series, which Hoch has continued to the present day.

 The event approach also enables surrealism: the event often goes murderously wrong with maximum surrealistic effect.